KritiCParikh/LearningJourney/Classes&Objects.md

 ## 1. Default Constructor
 - A **default constructor** does not take any parameters other than `self`.
-- If you do not define a constructor in your class, Python provides a default constructor automatically.
+- If we do not define a constructor in our class, Python provides a default constructor automatically.
 - This default onstructor does not initialize any instance attributes unless explicitly done inside the constructor body.

 ```python